NICMx/rdap-server/using-apache-shiro.md

 #### Basic authentication

-By default the server supports [Basic Authentication](https://tools.ietf.org/html/rfc2617#section-2) using the [BasicHttpAuthenticationFilter](https://shiro.apache.org/static/1.4.0/apidocs/org/apache/shiro/web/filter/authc/BasicHttpAuthenticationFilter.html) filter provided by Apache Shiro.
+The server supports [Basic Authentication](https://tools.ietf.org/html/rfc2617#section-2) using the [BasicHttpAuthenticationFilter](https://shiro.apache.org/static/1.4.0/apidocs/org/apache/shiro/web/filter/authc/BasicHttpAuthenticationFilter.html) filter provided by Apache Shiro.
 Currently only 2 attributes of the filter are configured:
 * `applicationName`: the application name that will be returned as realm in the HTTP header "WWW-Authenticate" when responding a 401 code (see [RFC 7235 section 4.1](https://tools.ietf.org/html/rfc7235#section-4.1)).
 Default value: `rdap-server`.
 * `enabled`: to enable/disable the filter.
 Default value: `true`.